The Twins Almanac for July

 Renick Homers in First Major League At-Bat

-Twins shortstop Rick Renick hits a solo home run off Detroit’s Mickey Lolich in his first major league at-bat.
+Twins shortstop Rick Renick hit a solo home run off Detroit’s Mickey Lolich in his first major league at-bat on this date in 1968.
 The Twins won 5-4.

-Dave McKayGary GaettiAndre David, Luke Hughes, and Eddie Rosario also homered in their first major league at-bats (it was Andre David’s only homer, coming off Jack Morris).
+Dave McKayGary GaettiAndre David, Luke Hughes, and Eddie Rosario are the other Twins to homer in their first major league at-bats.

 July 11, 2004